YeDaxia/JApiDocs/README-EN.md

 4. Support the general Java Web project, need to add additional routing in the relevant annotation.
 5. Support interface statement outdated (@Deprecated), convenient document directory and so on.
 6. Support for custom code generation templates.
+7. Support Post to Rap[RAP](http://rapapi.org/org/index.do).
+8. Support multi module and generic type (List<User>).
+9.  :new: Support custom plugins to do what ever you want.

 # Quick Start